awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 Common causes for replication lag for MySQL are the following:
 + A network outage\.
-+ Writing to tables with indexes on a Read Replica\.
-If the `read_only` parameter is not set to 0 on the Read Replica, it can break replication\.
++ Writing to tables that have different indexes on a Read Replica\.
+If the `read_only` parameter is set to `0` on the Read Replica, replication can break if the Read Replica becomes incompatible with the source DB instance\.
+After you've performed maintenance tasks on the Read Replica, we recommend that you set the `read_only` parameter back to `1`\.
 + Using a nontransactional storage engine such as MyISAM\.
 Replication is only supported for the InnoDB storage engine on MySQL\.

 When the `ReplicaLag` metric reaches 0, the replica has caught up to the source DB instance\.
 If the `ReplicaLag` metric returns \-1, then replication is currently not active\. `ReplicaLag` = \-1 is equivalent to `Seconds_Behind_Master` = `NULL`\.